Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 to be called for some object or ray*

 A Shader Record combines one or more shader functions with a set of parameters to be passed to these functions when they're called by the runtime.
-In the SBT, each shader record is written as the set of function handles, followed by the parameters.
+Each shader record is written into the SBT as a set of function handles followed by the embedded parameters.
 While the size of the handles, alignment requirements for the records and parameters which can be embedded in the table differ across the RTX APIs, the functionality of the shader record is the same.

 #### Ray Generation

-The Ray Generation shader record consists of a single function referring to the ray generation shader to be used, along with any desired in line parameters for the function.
-While some parameters can be passed in line, for things which update each frame it can be easier to pass them separately through a different globally accessible buffer.
+The Ray Generation shader record consists of a single function referring to the ray generation shader to be used, along with any desired embedded parameters for the function.
+While some parameters can be passed in the shader record, for things which update each frame it can be easier to pass them separately through a different globally accessible buffer.
 While multiple ray generation shaders can be written into the table,